Storidge/cio-user-docs/prerequisites/ports.md

 The following table lists the ports that need to be open to and from nodes that are running in a Storidge cluster.

+Care should also be taken to avoid conflicts with port numbers below when mapping Docker host ports to container ports.

 | Protocol    | Port    | Description                         |
 | ------------|:--------|:------------------------------------|
 | TCP         | 22      | SSH provisioning and configuration  |